 Is Halibut Healthy?
-Nutrition, Calories, and Benefits
+Nutrition, Calories, and Mercury Content

 Due to its relatively mild flavor, halibut is very versatile for your cooking needs.
 It is also packed with nutrition, including protein, omega-3 fats, and much more.